-- (a) Distribution agreement dated August 30, 2016 originally between the Foundation and Global Growth Assets Inc. (assigned from GRESP) (the Plan no longer distributes Units). - (b) Administration and Service Agreement dated August 30, 2016 between the Foundation and Global Growth Assets Inc. - (c) CESG Grant Agency Agreement dated January 11, 2016 between the Global Educational Trust Foundation and the Bank of Nova Scotia. - (d) Administration Agreement dated January 11, 2016 between Global Educational Trust Foundation, and the Bank of Nova Scotia Trust Company. - (e) Trust Indenture dated January 11, 2016 between the Global Educational Trust Foundation and the Bank of Nova Scotia Trust Company. - (f) Agreement dated April 18, 2018 between the Global Educational Trust Foundation and 1832 Asset Management providing for investment management services for the Plan. (assigned to Jarislowsky Fraser). - (g) Agreement dated July 30, 2009 between the Global Educational Trust Foundation and UBS providing for investment management services for the Plan. - (h) CESG promoter agreement between the Global Educational Trust Foundation and the Minister of Employment and Social Development dated December 21, 2015. - (i) Agreement dated as of February 4, 2016 between the Global Educational Trust Foundation and the Bank of Nova Scotia, providing for the opening and operation of an account into which Contributions are made.
+- (a) Distribution agreement dated August 30, 2016 originally between the Foundation and Global Growth Assets Inc. (assigned from GRESP) (the Plan no longer distributes Units). - (b) Administration and Service Agreement dated August 30, 2016 between the Foundation and Global Growth Assets Inc. - (c) CESG Grant Agency Agreement dated January 11, 2016 between the Global Educational Trust Foundation and the Bank of Nova Scotia. - (d) Administration Agreement dated January 11, 2016 between Global Educational Trust Foundation, and the Bank of Nova Scotia Trust Company. - (e) Trust Indenture dated January 11, 2016 between the Global Educational Trust Foundation and the Bank of Nova Scotia Trust Company. - (f) Agreement dated April 18, 2018 between the Global Educational Trust Foundation and 1832 Asset Management providing for investment management services for the Plan. (assigned to Jarislowsky Fraser). - (g) CESG promoter agreement between the Global Educational Trust Foundation and the Minister of Employment and Social Development dated December 21, 2015. - (h) Agreement dated as of February 4, 2016 between the Global Educational Trust Foundation and the Bank of Nova Scotia, providing for the opening and operation of an account into which Contributions are made.